Set-based Neural Network Encoding Without Weight Tying: Introduction

-In this work, we tackle a specific version of this problem, namely, that of predicting the generalization performance on a testset of a neural network given access, only to the parameter values at the end of the training process.
-The first approach to solving this problem, proposed by \citet{statnn}, involves computing statistics such as the mean, standard deviation and quantiles, of each layer in the network, concatenating them to a single vector that represents the neural network encoding, and using this vector to predict the performance of the network.
-Another approach, also proposed as a baseline in \citet{statnn}, involves flattening all the parameter values of the network into a single vector which is then fed as input to layers of multilayer perceptrons(MLPs) to predict the network's performance.
+We tackle two specific versions of this problem: predicting a) frequencies of Implicit Neural Representations~\citep{inrs} (INRs), and b) the performance of CNNs and Transformers, given access only to the network weights.
+The first approach to solving this problem, proposed by \citet{statnn}, involves computing statistics such as the mean, standard deviation and quantiles, of each layer in the network, concatenating them to a single vector that represents the neural network encoding, and using this vector to predict the desired network property.
+Another approach, also proposed as a baseline in \citet{statnn}, involves flattening all the parameter values of the network into a single vector which is then fed as input to layers of multilayer perceptrons (MLPs) to predict the property of interest.
 An immediate consequence of this approach is that it is practical only for moderately sized neural network architectures.
 Additionally, this approach ignores the hierarchical computational structure of neural networks through the weight vectorization process.
-The second, and most recent approach to this problem, proposed by \citet{nnf}, takes a geometric approach to the problem by building neural network weight encoding functions, termed neural functionals, that respect symmetric properties of permutation invariance and equivariance of the hidden layers of multilayer perceptrons under the action of an appropriately applied permutation group.
-While this approach respect these fundamental properties in the parameter space, it's application is restricted, strictly, to multilayer perceptrons.
-Also, even when relaxations are made to extend this method to convolutional networks and combinations of convolutional layers and multilayer perceptrons, these only work under strict conditions of equivalence in the channel size in the last convolutional layer and the first linear layer.
-Hence it is clear that while the method proposed by \citet{nnf} enjoys nice theoretical properties, its application is limited to only a small subset of carefully chosen architectures.
+The second, and most recent approach to this problem, proposed by \citet{nnf,nft}, takes a geometric approach to the problem by building neural network weight encoding functions, termed neural functionals, that respect symmetric properties of permutation invariance and equivariance of the hidden layers of MLPs under the action of an appropriately applied permutation group.
+While this approach respect these fundamental properties in the parameter space, it's application is restricted, strictly, to MLPs.
+Also, even when relaxations are made to extend this method to convolutional networks and combinations of convolutional layers and MLPs, these only work under strict conditions of equivalence in the channel size in the last convolutional layer and the first linear layer.
+Hence it is clear that while the methods of \citet{nnf,nft} and \citet{dws} enjoy nice theoretical properties through weight tying, their application is limited to only a small subset of carefully chosen architectures.